cockroachdb/docs/v22.1/take-backups-with-revision-history-and-restore-from-a-point-in-time.md

 [`BACKUP`](backup.html) with revision history is an [Enterprise-only](https://www.cockroachlabs.com/product/cockroachdb/) feature.
 However, you can take [full backups](take-full-and-incremental-backups.html) without an Enterprise license.
 {{site.data.alerts.end}}

-This doc provides information about how to take backups with revision history and restore from a point-in-time.
+This page provides information about how to take backups with revision history and restore from a point-in-time.

 You can create full or incremental backups [with revision history](backup.html#with-revision-history):